New York's 113th State Assembly district

 New York's 113th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Carrie Woerner since 2015.

 Geography

+2020s

+District 113 contains portions of Saratoga, Washington, and Warren counties.
+The city of Saratoga Springs and Glen Falls are included in the district.

+2010s

 District 113 contains portions of Saratoga and Washington counties.
-Following the 2021 redistricting cycle, a portion of Warren County was added.
+The city of Saratoga Springs is included in the district.